xtfocus/khoailang/journal/next_thing.md

 How generate quizzes works: Will be performed after generate-flashcards is called

 For each flashcard, we:
-- detect if the flashcard is a phrase or a word (using LLM)
+- detect if the flashcard is a phrase or a word (using LLM).
 - if it's a word, use LLM to generate up to 5 synonyms and upto 5 antonyms
 - if it's a word, use LLM to generate up to 3 phrases/proverbs that share meaning with the flashcard
 - generate quiz: For each quiz types, we use a prompt and structured output format (LLM).
+See words.py for how to use LLM.
     - we might need to store quiz content as a json string, and at test time we render them differently based on their type.
 Currently quizzes table don't have this column I think
+    - when genering quizzes, we must also consider the meaning of the word, demonstrated in the 'back' text of the word

 - if the word is a duplicate, and user selected it, we still generate quizzes for it, otherwise we do not.